radumarias/rencfs/README.md

 # Performance

-- `Aes256Gcm` is slightly faster than `ChaCha20Poly1305` by a factor of **1.28** on average.
+`Aes256Gcm` is slightly faster than `ChaCha20Poly1305` by a factor of **1.28** on average.
 This is because of the hardware acceleration of AES on most CPUs via AES-NI.
-But where hardware acceleration is not available `ChaCha20Poly1305` is faster
+But where hardware acceleration is not available `ChaCha20Poly1305` is faster.
+Also `ChaChaPoly1305` is better at `SIMD`.

 # Cipher comparison